rlimazzz/rlimazzz/README.md

-### Hi i'm Victor Hugo ✌😎
+### Hi i'm Ryan ✌😎

-- 📓 I’m currently studing Front-End!
-- 👨‍💻 I’m learnig JS and NodeJS right now!
-- 😎 Pronouns: ele/dele | He/Him
+- Languages : Python and C++
+- My currently goals is to learn with everyone!

 <div align="center">
   <a href="https://github.com/svictorhugop">